-Karen developed an interest in relational psychotherapy and has read widely in associated areas – including Somatic Movement and Body Focused Therapies, Self Psychology, Emotion Focused Therapy, Acceptance and Commitment Therapy and Jungian thought.
+Karen has a passion for relational psychotherapy and has read widely in associated areas – including Somatic Movement and Body Focused Therapies, Self Psychology, Emotion Focused Therapy, Acceptance and Commitment Therapy and Jungian thought.
 Karen has an interest in Trauma and it’s many manifestations, and its resolution and integration within a person.
 She has participated in movement workshops and explored trauma theory and its links with body awareness, and movement, combined with verbal psychotherapy.

 Karen’s journey of Self Knowledge

 … began with her interest in getting to know her self and what life is all about consciously from about age 16.
 Now, Karen finds inspiration in the simple things, including nature, people and a variety of creative arts.